asduser/angularjs-recipes/README.md

 ## 7. Controller logic division.

 Controller is your place where you may manage your data, invoke an appropriate methods and use different factories, services etc. One of the benefits of using multiple controllers is a lack of code duplication.
-Each repeater block of logic recommended to transfer into a suitable entity.
+Each repeating block of logic recommended to transfer into a suitable entity.

 ```javascript
   angular